akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 When Godfrey died – quietly, one winter, his hand in hers – she did not rage at heaven.
 She had seen too much for that.
 She buried him under the apple trees, where her mother lay, and planted a new gooseberry bush at the foot of the grave.
 The people of Stanwey came to her for judgments: whose fence was true, whose daughter should marry, whose quarrel was not worth the breath.
 She never sought the role, but she did not refuse it.
 She had learned from Harold how to see people, from Godfrey how to wait, and from Goosie how to hold her ground without apology.

 She outlived many she loved – her father, the Queen, William and Matilda in the cold water, and finally Godfrey himself.
 Each death carved something out of her, but she did not become hollow.
 She became, instead, the thing that remained after the carving.
 The villagers called her "the Lady" not for any title but because she had become what the word meant: steady, fair, and unforgetting.
-She kept her mother's herb garden, her father's sword above the hearth, and her own sharp tongue – though she used it less often in her later years, and only when it mattered.
+She kept her mother’s herb garden, her father’s sword above the hearth, and her own sharp tongue – though she used it less often in her later years, and only when it mattered.

 In her final years, a young woman came to her – a granddaughter, or perhaps a great-niece; the records do not say – and asked how she had endured so much loss.
 Beatrice is said to have replied: "I learned to hold my peace until I knew what my peace was worth.
 And then I held that too."